Lawyer: Malaysia may have compromised Kim Jong Nam case

-KUALA LUMPUR, Malaysia (AP) — A lawyer for one of the women accused of poisoning North Korean leader Kim Jong Un’s half brother says that Malaysia has potentially compromised the case, and that he’s afraid his client will become a scapegoat.
+KUALA LUMPUR, Malaysia (AP) — A lawyer for one of the women accused of murdering North Korean leader Kim Jong Un’s estranged half brother with a chemical nerve agent said Wednesday that Malaysia has potentially compromised the case and that he’s afraid his client will become a scapegoat.

-Gooi Soon Seng is representing Siti Aisyah, an Indonesian woman who has been charged with murder in the Feb.
-13 poisoning of Kim Jong Nam at Kuala Lumpur’s airport.
+In an interview with The Associated Press, the attorney for Siti Aisyah said the man who he believes recruited his client was allowed to leave Malaysia late last month, after the country struck a surprise deal with North Korea.

-Siti’s lawyer said Tuesday that his client was duped into thinking she was playing a harmless prank on an unsuspecting traveler.
-He also said the North Korean man who allegedly recruited her was allowed to leave the country in March, after Malaysia struck a surprise deal with North Korea.
+“(He) may not be implicated in the actual event of the murder, but his evidence is so important, central to our defense because it clearly shows how this naive girl was duped into doing things outside her knowledge,” Gooi Soon Seng said at his office in the suburbs of Kuala Lumpur.

 Most Read Stories